henrygoodman/advent-of-code/README.md

 - BFS pathfinding algorithm (day12)
 - Input parsing nested lists using json
 - Bubble sort using custom comparison method between nested list data structures.
+- Using zip() to iterate multiple iterables at once (returns a tuple of both iterables at index i, return length is min length) (day13, not implemented but learn after the fact)